aqlaboratory/openfold/README.md

 wastes time.
 - As a last resort, consider enabling `offload_inference`.
 This enables more extensive CPU offloading at various bottlenecks throughout the model.
+- Disable FlashAttention, which seems unstable on long sequences.

 Using the most conservative settings, we were able to run inference on a 4600-residue complex with a single A100.
 Compared to AlphaFold's own memory offloading mode, ours is considerably faster; the same complex takes the more efficent AlphaFold-Multimer more than double the time.
+Use the `long_sequence_inference` config option to enable all of these interventions at once.

 ### Training